amderoos/MarineReserves/README.md

 - **Figures/maintextfigure4.pdf** \
   PDF file of Figure 4 in the main text of the manuscript

+- **Figures/maintextfigure5.pdf** \
+  PDF file of Figure 5 in the main text of the manuscript

 - **Figures/appendixFigS1.pdf** \
   PDF file of Figure 1 in the supplementary information of the manuscript